 Soccer is a fast-paced game that involves constant motion, from jogging to all-out sprints, right up to the final whistle.
 No matter the level of play, a key to building skills includes proper soccer nutrition.
 This includes a game plan not only to hydrate before, during and after games, but to know what to eat before a soccer game.
 This can help to maximize your kids’ potential both on and off the field.

-Professional soccer player Kelley O’Hara knows milk is a great choice for players of all ages – especially kids!
+Milk is a great choice for soccer players of all ages – especially kids!
 It tastes great, kids love it and it is a simple and wholesome way to get high-quality protein.
 It also helps to build lean muscle, contains calcium and vitamin D — two nutrients that work in concert to help build strong bones, plus other nutrients kids need to be their best.
 When kids need to power through all the day’s activities, like a soccer tournament, milk is a great addition to youth soccer player’s nutritious diet.

 3 Soccer Nutrition Tips for Your Kids

 Milk is a simple, wholesome way to help your little youth soccer player get natural and balanced nutrition to help them grow up strong.
 Here are three nutrition tips moms of soccer players can help incorporate:

 When moms set the example and eat nutritious meals and snacks themselves, kids notice.
 In fact, moms who drink milk are more likely to have kids who drink milk, which is the top food source of calcium, vitamin D and potassium – three nutrients that are most often lacking in Americans’ diets, including kids, according to the Dietary Guidelines for Americans.